ground-creative/fluidphp/README.md

 ### Method 1

-Use composer to install the framework:
+Use composer to install the framework
 ```
 composer create-project fluidphp/fluidphp foldername
 ```